abitabir/yordevs-quiz-night-2023/README.md

    - PUT
    + GET

-1. What HTTP status code (although slightly misleading) is accompanied by the response [here](https://raw.githubusercontent.com/yordevs/yordle-server/master/resources/forbiddenResponse.txt) on the Yordle Server upon an POST request with an invalid body?
+1. What HTTP status code (although slightly misleading) is accompanied by [this response](https://raw.githubusercontent.com/yordevs/yordle-server/master/resources/forbiddenResponse.txt) on the Yordle Server upon an POST request with an invalid body?

    + 403
    - 200